Kintyre/ksconf/docs/source/git.rst

 ..  tip::

-    You may want to update ``sha`` to the most currently released stable version.
+    You should update ``rev`` to the most currently released stable version.
     Upgrading this frequently isn't typically necessary since these two operations are pretty basic and stable.
     However, it's still a good idea to review the change log to see what, if any, pre-commit functionality was updated.